 - be committed to the mission of the UN and to UNU’s mandate.

 There are two options for those wishing to undertake an internship at UNU-CRIS:

 1. Apply directly to a particular project.
 Please see the list below.

-- Applicants will be contacted within two weeks of the application deadline.
+- Successful applicants will be contacted within two weeks of the application deadline.

 2. Apply to the open call.

-- Applicants for the open call will remain on a reserve list for a maximum of 6 months and may be contacted during that period if opportunities arise.
-If not contacted during this 6-month period, they may re-apply.
+- Applicants for the open call will remain on a reserve list for a maximum of 6 months and may be contacted during that period if an opportunity arises.
+If an applicant is not contacted during this 6-month period, they may re-apply.

-The exact start and end dates of the internship are negotiable.
+The exact start and end dates of the internship are negotiable with the corresponding supervisor.